joshfrench/om-wiki-fork/Intermediate-Tutorial.md

   (route/files "/" {:root "resources/public"}))
 ```

+Since we modified our `ns` declaration you might need to restart `lein
-Evaluate everything with Shift-Command-Enter, that's it for our server
+ring server`.
+That's it for our server side code.
+Let's update the
-side code.
-Let's update the client code.
+client code.

 #### Updating the Client

-If you have a `lein cljsbuild auto dev` process running, kill it and
-restart.
-This is because our dependencies have changed.
+You should also restart `lein figwheel` since our our dependencies have changed.

 First we need to modify the namespace form.
 Since we'll be using
 `om-sync` we clean up some things: